umr-marbec/datarmor-documentation/README.md

 conda install matlab_kernel  # for matlab
 ```

-To use Jupyter with Julia, run Julia (installed with `conda`) and type:
+To use Jupyter with Julia, run Julia (installed with `conda`) from your environment and type:

 ```
 using Pkg